elabftw/elabftw/README.md

 * You can duplicate an experiment in one click.
 * You can export in a .zip, a .pdf or a spreadsheet.
 * You can share an experiment by just sending the URL of the page to someone else.
+* Experiments can be locked by your PI

 ~Thank you for using eLabFTW :)